 Getting married changes a lot more than the marital status of the bride and groom — it also affects every other relationship either spouse is involved in.
 Marriage changes the way we relate to our family, and it also alters how we handle friendships.
 Not that our friends aren’t still our friends, but time spent with friends can no longer predominate our lives or free time.
 This is especially true when it comes to male-female friendships…. [keep reading]

 Actions speak louder than words.
 You can say you respect your husband, but he’ll have a hard time believing that unless your behavior backs it up.
 But what does respectful living look like?
-Here are 25 ways you can… [keep reading]
+In this top post of 2018, I share 25 ways you can… [keep reading]

 One of my readers recently criticized me for promoting what she considers oppressive and archaic beliefs regarding marriage and motherhood.
 “Read something – anything – on feminism,” she pleaded.
 “Learn to respect yourself, then you can respect others.”
 Of course, this is a cleaned-up version of what she actually wrote.
 Her original comment was so riddled… [read more]